From: MaryW

 Date: 07-10-2003, 12:32 PM (3 of 3)

+Checking with other local seamstresses is a great idea!
+That's what most of us do in my area.
+And we all seem to be within the same "ball park" when it comes to pricing.
 But you probably won't charge enough.
 It seems to me that none of us ever charge enough.
 So -- what you will need to do is find a place to start with your pricing.
 Charge that amount for a while, then raise your pricing at intervals until you are at a comfortable level for you.
+You can decide what your hourly rate will be and determine the charges for various alterations by how long it takes to do that alteration.
+My advice would be to begin by charging at least $15.00 per hour. |

 User: Linda in Colorado

-Member since: 03-27-2000
+Member since: 03-27-2000 Total posts: 102 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-10365.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-10365.html